ABOUT ME AND HPC

 Between 2008 and 2010 I was a post-doctoral research associate at the Center for Advanced Vehicular Systems at Mississippi State University.
 My research there involved, among others, designing and developing methodologies for the computational performance optimization of multi-scale simulation codes from Materials Science using state-of-the-art scheduling and dynamic load balancing techniques and advanced tracing and profiling tools.

-I have authored and co-authored one invited book chapter and over 60 publications in international peer-reviewed journals, conferences, and workshops.
-I serve as technical program committee member in several international conferences and workshops (e.g., SC, IPDPS, Euro-Par, etc.).
-I also serve as reviewer in several international journals (e.g., IEEE TPDS, JPDC, FGCS, etc.).
-I have co-organized the 45th SPEEDUP workshop, was the general co-chair of the PASC18 conference, as well as am serving as the program co-chair for the Euro-EDUPAR 2019 workshop.
+I serve as an associate editor for ACM’s TOPC and Elsevier’s FGCS journals, and as an organizer of various parts of the technical program and technical program committee member in several international conferences and workshops (e.g., SC, IPDPS, Euro-Par, ICPP, ISPDC, PASC, etc.).
+I also serve as a reviewer in several international journals (e.g., IEEE TPDS, Elsevier JPDC, Elsevier FGCS, etc.).
+I have co-organized the 45th SPEEDUP workshop, was general co-chair of the PASC18 conference, program chair of IPDPSW HCW2020, general chair of IPDPS HCW2021 and ISPDC 2022, technical program co-chair of ICPP 2022, as well as the co-organizer of the MODA workshop series (started in 2020) with ISC HPC.

 High Performance Computing:

-Performance Optimazation of Scientific Applications:
+Performance Optimization of Scientific Applications: